AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/basic-analytics.md

    * **Formula**: (B-(C/A))/(C/A)
    * Select the % option
    * **Group By**:
-   * For metric A and B, select \"Customer's first order's campaign\"
+   * For metric A and B, select "Customer's first order's campaign"
-   * For metric C, select \"campaign\"
+   * For metric C, select "campaign"
-   * **Notes**: You can title the formula as \"ROI\", and Hide all metrics.
+   * **Notes**: You can title the formula as "ROI", and Hide all metrics.
 In addition, you can adjust the filters in the metrics to analyze alternative sources and mediums.
 Also, check out [this article](../analysis/roi-ad-camp.md) for more details on CAC, LTV, and ROI.

    ![ROI 1](../../assets/ROI_1.png){: width="929"}